ProgMiner/maintenance-screen/README.md

 `MaintenanceScreen\TranslatorProvider\TranslatorProviderInterface` instance
 and `ProgMinerUtils\TemplateRenderer\TemplateRendererInterface` instance.

-This example step by step illustrates how to make a `MaintenanceScreen\MaintenanceScreen` instance:
+This example step by step illustrates how works with the `MaintenanceScreen\MaintenanceScreen`.

 ### Example